A Vocabulary for Light Bulbs: An Electrician's Guide to Terminology

 Can I make use of LED bulbs in a fixture which requires incandescent bulbs?

-Yes, but you need to ensure that the bulb is the right size and shape for the fixture.
+Yes, but it is important be sure that the bulb is the right shape and wattage for the fixture.

-They are also the most efficient and longest-lasting kind of bulb.
+The LED bulb is the most energy efficient and longest-lasting kind of bulb.

-When should I change my light bulbs?
+When should I change my bulbs for light?